 PGI.com reports that through video meetings, businesses can reduce travel costs by 30%.
 According to the Bizzabo Post Covid-19 Event Outlook Report, an overwhelming 93% of organizers plan to invest in virtual events moving forward.

 68% of B2B marketers use in-person events for lead generation initiatives.
 This data point is especially noteworthy considering that AdStage reports 73% of marketers prioritized lead quality.
-Meaning, one of the vital elements of any conference is the chance to connect, make new friends, engage with old colleagues, and form new relationships that will help you both personally and professionally.
+This means that one of the vital elements of any conference is the chance to connect, make new friends, engage with old colleagues, and form new relationships that will help you both personally and professionally.

 Networking is more natural in person.
 And typically, when you go to a conference, you leave with a stack of business cards that sit on your desk as a reminder to follow up on these connections.